 The Responsible Business Initiative is established.
 More than 140,000 people and 76 non-governmental organisations have signed up to the SWISSAID initiative and clarified that Swiss companies abroad should also respect human rights and the environment.

 Since 2019, the Board of Foundation has been led for the first time by a co-chairmanship.
 Bastienne Joerchel and Fabian Molina, together with the Executive Board, are responsible for the strategic management of the Foundation.

-SWISSAID is forming an alliance with five organizations: Over the next four years, Fastenopfer, Vétérinaires sans Frontières, Vivamos Mejor, Aqua Alimenta and the Skat Foundation, as joint contractual partners with the SDC, will pursue an ambitious program to reduce hunger and poverty through agroecology, the promotion of civil society and networked cooperation, particularly in the development and safeguarding of knowledge.
+SWISSAID is forming the Sufosec Alliance with five organizations.
+Over the next four years, Fastenopfer, Vétérinaires sans Frontières, Vivamos Mejor, Aqua Alimenta and the Skat Foundation, as joint contractual partners with the SDC, will pursue an ambitious program to reduce hunger and poverty through agroecology, the promotion of civil society and networked cooperation, particularly in the development and safeguarding of knowledge.

 In collaboration with the Research Institute of Organic Agriculture (FiBL) and the Alliance for Food Sovereignty in Africa (AFSA), SWISSAID launches the CROPS4HD project.
 This ambitious project aims to promote the production and consumption of local and resilient plant species and ensure a healthy and diversified diet for the population.
 It is supported by the Swiss Agency for Development and Cooperation (SDC).

 The Sufosec Alliance publishes its first food report.
 The report highlights the dramatic increase in hunger in the world and shows how important agroecology can be in the fight against hunger.

 SWISSAID is celebrating its 75th anniversary!
 Many surprises can be expected throughout the year.